• Skip to main content

 Featured Individuals

-Katherine Flores, MD – Kathrine’s mom died during her birth.
+Katherine Flores, MD.
+Kathrine’s mom died during her birth.
 She was raised by her Grandparents and grew up living in a tent with a dirt floor.
-She worked in the fields along side her Grandparents as a child migrant farm laborer.
+She worked in the fields along side her Grandparents as a migrant child farmworker.
 Katherine attended Stanford and UC Davis Medical School; she is an Associate Clinical Professor in Family Medicine, UCSF School of Medicine; Director of UCSF Fresno Latino Center for Medical Education and Research.

-Lisa Ramirez, EdD – Lisa grew up as a migrant child farm laborer, she was kicked out of high school for punching the principal.
-She left home, joining the U.S. Army where she took to advanced education.
-Dr. Ramirez when on to earn her doctorate in education; served as Deputy Assistant Secretary for Policy and Programs in the Office of Elementary and Secondary Education at the U.S. Department of Education for many years.
+Lisa Ramirez, EdD.
+Lisa was a migrant child farmworker who grew up in Texas.
+She was kicked out of high school for punching the principal.
+Lisa left home to join the U.S. Army where she took to advanced education.
+Dr. Ramirez went on to earn her doctorate in education; served as Deputy Assistant Secretary for Policy and Programs in the Office of Elementary and Secondary Education at the U.S. Department of Education for many years.

 Told They Can’t © is currently available for private screenings and live in person speaking events with the film subjects.